 It is important to encourage your child to get moving and to limit the time they spend sitting down.
-Children shouldn’t spend more than 2 hours in front of a screen per day.

 How much exercise is right for adolescents?